nt-williams/p8105_final_report/p8105_final_report.md

 Using mixed-effects models we did find main effects of all three policies that were targeted at increasing organ donor enrollment.
 However, it is important to note that we cannot firmly draw any causal conclusions from the present analysis.
 While increases organ donor enrollment did coincide with major policy changes in New York, we did not compare the trends of enrollment in New York with those of the greater United States or another state that did not enact any policy during the same timeframe and thus did not establish a counter-factual.
 As such, we cannot rule out that the results we observed simply reflect a general trend in the United States and not any policy taken by the state of New York.
 That being said, our models do show a effects of policy changes.

-While the policies were designed to increase enrollment, it appears the 2012 policy might have had an opposite effect.
+In our regression model analysing the effect of county characteristics on registration share, we found that the most effective predictor was the type of OPO.
+The New York Organ Donor Network had obviously the least organ donor share, While the policies were designed to increase enrollment, it appears the 2012 policy might have had an opposite effect.
 The 2012 policy mandated that when residents of New York obtained a new driver's license, they must either check a box to skip a question asking them if they want to enroll or must enroll in the registry.
 For future research about this policy, it would be helpful to look specifically at DMV registration rate (percentage of people applying for dmv identifications who enroll in the registry), as this 2012 policy was targeted toward the DMV.
 There are different avenues for enrolling on the registry, so if the rate of DMV registration increased but the rate of registration in other avenues decreased independent of the law, this legislation technically had its intended effect.

 Many of the smaller counties in NYS already have the enrollment registration rates seen in surrounding states.
 However, the larger counties in the New York City area have rates that are at least 15 percentage points lower than those of surrounding states.
 It is great that people in small counties are willing to donate organs, but NY needs to target larger counties with smaller rates to take advantage of the number of potential organs these counties represent.